paarthtandon/dreampop/Models/README.md

 # Clustering

 Clustering was attempted, but nothing of value was found.
+This is because this dataset does not have very well defined clusters, which is reasonable considering how varying a genre of music can be.
 If you are interested in seeing what I did, check out `clustering.ipynb`.